hsutter/cppfront/README.md

 The talk was "Bridge to NewThingia," presented at:

-- [**DevAroundTheSun**: "Bridge to Newthingia"](https://herbsutter.com/2020/06/14/talk-video-available-bridge-to-newthingia-devaroundthesun/), an initial 26-minute version of the talk that I gave in the early months of the pandemic.
+- [**DevAroundTheSun**: "Bridge to Newthingia"](https://herbsutter.com/2020/06/14/talk-video-available-bridge-to-newthingia-devaroundthesun/), an initial 26-minute version of the talk that I gave in the early months of the pandemic lockdowns.
 - [**C++ on Sea**: "Bridge to NewThingia"](https://www.youtube.com/watch?v=BF3qw1ObUyo) which especially [at the end starting near 48:00](https://youtu.be/BF3qw1ObUyo?t=2883) had a slide that directly tackled the "C++ major evolution" scenario, and laid out what I think it would take to have credible answers to the key questions.

 ### 2021: `is`, `as`, and pattern matching